 Join us at Ft.
 Defiance on March 30th from 12 pm until 2 pm as local author Phillip Ross Chadwick autographs copies of his book, The Yankee Present.

-There will be a Native American Artifact Display at the Fort Defiance Interpretive Center on April 14 from 10 am until 3 pm.
+There will be a Native American Artifact Display at the Fort Defiance Interpretive Center on Saturday, April 13 from 10 am until 3:30 pm.
 Come out and take a look at many types of Native American Artifacts.
 The public is invited to come and bring their own collections to show and talk about.

-Mark Britton will speak about medical treatments and medicine during the Civil War era from 10 am until 3 pm on May 26th at the Fort Defiance Interpretive Center.
+Mark Britton will speak about medical treatments and medicine during the Civil War era from 10 am until 3:30 pm on Saturday, May 25th at the Fort Defiance Interpretive Center.
 Learn about medicine and doctors in the 1860s and see a display of 19th century medical instruments.

-Sevier Days will be held at Fort Defiance on September 15th from 10 am until 4 pm.
+Sevier Days will be held at Fort Defiance on Saturday, September 14th from 10 am until 3:30 pm.
 There will be 18th century re-enactors, mountain men, and Native American re-enactors demonstrating 18th century skills and ways of life.
 Learn about the history of Sevier Station and its importance to Clarksville, TN

-Halloween at Fort Defiance will be held on October 26th at 6:30 pm.
+Halloween at Fort Defiance will be held on Friday, October 25th at 6:00 pm.
 Come listen to frightful stories from Clarksville’s past and those of surrounding areas.
 There will be a bon fire, hot dogs and hot cocoa.
 Bring chairs and blankets to sit on.
 In case of rain, this even till be held in doors in the Interpretive Center.